Ekky001/Password-Generator/README.md

 Contributions are welcome!
 Feel free to fork the project, create a feature branch, and submit a pull request.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.

 ## Acknowledgments
 Inspired by the need for secure and random password generation in everyday online usage.